Notice of Pre-AIA or AIA Status

 Written Description

-Claims 1, 3-5 and 7-15 as interpreted is directed to encompass: any genetically modified host cell capable of producing gamma-ambryl acetate (GAA) (genera of host cells; as in claims 1, 3-5, 7-11 and 13); said genetically modified host cell comprises one or more heterologous nucleic acids that each, independently, encodes an enzyme comprising an amino acid sequence that is at least 90% identical to the amino acid sequence of SEQ ID NOs: 3, 6, 9, or 12 including variants, mutants and recombinants (no specific activity is recited for amino acid sequence that is at least 90% identical to the amino acid sequence of SEQ ID NOs: 3, 6, 9, or 12, as in claim 1); said genetically modified host cell further comprising one or more of: a) one or more heterologous nucleic acids that each, independently, encodes an enzyme capable of converting one or more IPP, DMAPP, GPP, FPP, or GGPP into GPP, FPP, GGPP, or CPP… (no structure is provided; as in claim 8); said genetically modified host cell further comprising one or more of: a) a CPP synthase; b) an Erg20; c) a GPP synthase; d) a GGPP synthase; e) a CPP pyrophosphatase; f) an alcohol dehydrogenase; or g) an enal-cleaving enzyme including variants, mutants and recombinants (no structure is provided; as in claim 9); and a method of producing gamma-ambryl acetate (GAA) (as in claim 14; also see claims objections and 35 U.S.C.
-112(b) rejection above for claims interpretation).
+Claims 1-2, 4-10 and 12-18 as interpreted is directed to encompass: any genetically modified host cell capable of producing gamma-ambryl acetate (GAA) (genera of host cells; as in claims 1-2, 4-5, 7-11 and 13-18); said genetically modified host cell comprises one or more heterologous nucleic acids that each, independently, encodes an enzyme comprising an amino acid sequence that is at least 95% identical to the amino acid sequence of SEQ ID NOs: 3, 6, 9, or 12 including variants, mutants and recombinants, wherein the enzyme is capable of converting manooloxy to GAA, and wherein the genetically modified host cell is a yeast cell or a yeast strain; said genetically modified host cell further comprising one or more of: a) one or more heterologous nucleic acids that each, independently, encodes an enzyme capable of converting one or more IPP, DMAPP, GPP, FPP, or GGPP into GPP, FPP, GGPP, or CPP… (no structure is provided; as in claim 7); said genetically modified host cell further comprising one or more of: a) a CPP synthase; b) an Erg20; c) a GPP synthase; d) a GGPP synthase; e) a CPP pyrophosphatase; f) an alcohol dehydrogenase; or g) an enal-cleaving enzyme including variants, mutants and recombinants (no structure is provided; as in claim 8); and a method of producing gamma-ambryl acetate (GAA) (as in claim 14).

 In University of California v.
 Eli Lilly & Co., 43 USPQ2d 1938, the Court of Appeals for the Federal Circuit has held that “A written description of an invention involving a chemical genus, like a description of a chemical species, ‘requires a precise definition, such as by structure, formula, [or] chemical name,’ of the claimed subject matter sufficient to distinguish it from other materials”.
 As indicated in MPEP § 2163, the written description requirement for a claimed genus may be satisfied through sufficient description of a representative number of species by actual reduction to practice, reduction to drawings, or by disclosure of relevant, identifying characteristics, i.e., structure or other physical and/or chemical properties, by functional characteristics coupled with a known or disclosed correlation between function and structure, or by a combination of such identifying characteristics, sufficient to show that Applicant was in possession of the claimed genus.
 In addition, MPEP § 2163 states that a representative number of species means that the species which are adequately described are representative of the entire genus.
 Thus, when there is substantial variation within the genus, one must describe a sufficient variety of species to reflect the variation within the genus.